echo-devim/nc-ssl/README.md

     $    -v: verify hosts's certificate
     $    -2: use SSL version 2
     $    -3: use SSL version 3
+    $    -c: use the specified certificate
+    $    -k: use the specified private key

 # Example #